An Honest Look for Homeowners

 It is whether the benefits of quartz match how you actually live.

-When they do, homeowners rarely regret it.
+When they do, homeowners rarely regret choosing quartz countertops.
 When they do not, the countertop can feel wrong no matter how nice it looks.

 Final Thought